convertigo/c8oprj-lib-sharepoint/readme.md

 ### ListGetItems

-List Items from a Sharepoint list
+List Items from a Sharepoint list.
+Will automatically paginate handling page sizes

 **variables**